mercera234/cpp-game/GameLibTester - UI/ReadMe.txt

 make up your Project1Tester - UI application.

-Project1Tester - UI.vcxproj
+GameLibTester - UI.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-Project1Tester - UI.vcxproj.filters
+GameLibTester - UI.vcxproj.filters
     This is the filters file for VC++ projects generated using an Application Wizard.
     It contains information about the association between the files in your project and the filters.
 This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

-Project1Tester - UI.cpp
+GameLibTester - UI.cpp
     This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////